Our goal is to share information and products that are truly helpful to renters.

-If after you’ve completed the first two steps you realize that you are spending more than you’re making, it’s time to sit down and determine where you can cut back.
-You’ll need to be making more than you’re spending in order to start having money to save!
+If, after you’ve completed the first two steps, you realize that you are spending more than you’re making, it’s time to sit down and determine where you can cut back.
+You’ll need to make more than you’re spending to start having money to save!
 Or, pick up a temporary side-job to at least get your emergency savings plan started.

 Go back and look through your expenses, see how many unnecessary ones you can cut out.
 You’ll be surprised at how smaller charges can really add up over a month!
 Some of the most common expenses people can cut down on include:

 - Going out for lunch

 - Eating dinner out when you don’t feel like cooking

 - Excess or impulse shopping